A bit about me

 I studied physics at Delft University of Technology, but dropped out somewhere around 40%.
 I still love physics though.

-Until recently I was a part time ex-ante regulator of the Dutch intelligence and security services.
+Until relatively recently I was a part time ex-ante regulator of the Dutch intelligence and security services.
 I wrote a bit about that work here, which also includes my own background within one Dutch intelligence and security service.
 I have since resigned in protest of an upcoming new law.
 Very happy to say that since April 2023, I am a part time technical advisor at the Dutch Electoral Council (“the Dutch FEC”).
+Since October 2024, I am also an advisor to the Dutch Authority on online terrorism and CSAM related material.

 In addition, although I am outside academia I think I can call myself a published scientist.
 I focus on DNA, and my work appears in two peer-reviewed papers.
 I am particularly proud of my 2022 publication in Nature Scientific Data, which people are citing even.